Jack Ryan: Ghost War: Cast

+Additionally, Adam Bernett appears as Patrick Klinghoffer, Ryan's former colleague at the CIA; and Dominic Mafham appears as Arnold, the Chief of MI6.

 Production

 In late October 2024, Amazon MGM Studios announced that a feature film, which serves as a continuation of the television series Jack Ryan was in development, with Andrew Bernstein directing and Aaron Rabin writing the screenplay.
 John Krasinski who is also producing, reprises his role from the series alongside Wendell Pierce, with Michael Kelly returning as well.
 In December, Kelly was confirmed to star and Sienna Miller joined the cast.
 In February 2025, Betty Gabriel, Max Beesley, Douglas Hodge, and JJ Feild joined the cast.

 Principal photography began in January 2025, in London, and wrapped in late July.

+Release

+The world premiere of Jack Ryan: Ghost War was held at the Regal Cinemas theater in Times Square on May 15, 2026.
+It was released worldwide on Amazon Prime Video on May 20, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 38 out of 100, based on 14 critics, indicating "generally unfavorable" reviews.

+M.N.
+Miller of FandomWire wrote that the film "falls short of the original entertaining series run," criticizing it for "trading intelligence for a generic action spectacle."